holoviz/panel/doc/how_to/custom_components/esm/custom_layout.md

 ## Layout a List of Objects

 A Panel `Column` or `Row` works as a list of objects.
 It is *list-like*.
-In this section will show you how to create your own *list-like* layout using Panels `NamedListLike` class.
+In this section, we will show you how to create your own *list-like* layout using Panel's `NamedListLike` class.

 ::::{tab-set}